sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/monitor-external-resources.md

 {{< /code >}}

 ## Next steps

+The files you created with check and entity definitions can become part of your [monitoring as code][4] repository.
+Storing your Sensu configurations the same way you would store code means they are portable and repeatable.
+Monitoring as code makes it possible to move to a more robust deployment without losing what you’ve started here and reproduce one environment’s configuration in another.

 Now that you know how to run a proxy check to verify the status of a website and use proxy requests to run a check on two different proxy entities based on label evaluation, read these recommended resources: